Rony7s/Rony7s/README.md

  <a href="https://www.facebook.com/EdTech.Engg" target="blank">Facebook Page</a>

 ## 🚀 About Me
-Hello, I'm Md.
-Rony Ahmmed Shah, currently studying B. Sc.
-(Engg.) in Educational Technology and Engineering (EdTE)  at University of Frontier Technology, Bangladesh-(UFTB), within the Faculty of Digital Transformation Engineering and the Department of Educational Technology and Engineering.
+‎Hello, I'm Md.
+Rony Ahmmed Shah, currently studying B.Sc.
+(Engg.) in Educational Technology and Engineering at University of Frontier Technology, Bangladesh (UFTB), within the Faculty of Digital Transformation Engineering and the Department of Educational Technology and Engineering.

+‎
+‎I’m passionate about integrating technology with education and exploring innovations in digital learning, AI, data science, and engineering solutions for the future of education.
+I also bring full-stack web development skills using Laravel, along with experience in integrating AI functionalities such as chatbots and voice interactions using OpenAI services.

 ## 👨‍💻 Skills & Experience: